If you are seeking asylum without a parent or other legal guardian

 The Swedish Migration Agency decides whether to give you asylum in Sweden by looking at everything you have said and presented and at what we know about the situation in your country of origin.
 Then this is compared with what the law says about who is to be given asylum in Sweden.

 When the Swedish Migration Agency has made a decision on your application for asylum, you and your guardian are summoned to a meeting.
 At the meeting the case officer explains the decision and what will happen after it.
 The asylum decision is written in Swedish, but a case officer at your reception unit explains what it means with the help of an interpreter.

-The case officer who tells you about the decision does not need to be the same one who interviewed you and made the decision.
-Decision are always made by two people together.
+The case officer who tells you about the decision is perhaps not the same person who interviewed you and made the decision.
+Decisions are always made by two people together.
 This is so that we will be confident that it is the right decision.
 Case officers at the Swedish Migration Agency are not allowed to decide on the basis of their own opinions but must follow the law.

 “Yes” or “no”

 If you get a “yes” to your application for asylum, you are given a residence permit and you have the right to stay in Sweden.